ddemszky/elalytics-data-processing/README.md

    - On Mac/Linux: `source .venv/bin/activate`
 5. Install the dependencies with `pip install -r requirements.txt`
 6. Initialize the packages with `pip install -e src`
-7. Check if everything works by running the notebook in the examples folder
+7. Check if everything works by running the notebook in the `src/texts/example` folder
+   - VS code might ask you to install several extensions if you are using for the first time.
+Please do so.
+   - You will have to change the kernel of the notebook to the virtual environment.
+You can do this by clicking on the kernel name in the top right corner of the notebook and selecting the virtual environment.

 ## Project Structure after the setup